 - We advise you to exercise normal safety precautions in Hong Kong.
 You should exercise common sense and look out for suspicious behaviour, as you would in Australia, and monitor the media and other sources for information on local travelling conditions.

 - Penalties for serious drug offences in Hong Kong are severe.
-In 2014, a number of foreigners have been arrested for allegedly trafficking commercial quantities of drugs, mainly when attempting to exit the airport in Hong Kong.
+Each year a number of foreigners are arrested for trafficking drugs, mainly when attempting to exit the airport in Hong Kong.

 - Typhoon season is between May and October.
 You should keep informed of regional weather forecasts and plan accordingly.
 Monitor local media reports and follow the instructions of local emergency officials.
 For more information on what to do during a typhoon see Additional information: Natural Disasters, Severe Weather and Climate.